 Goals and Objectives

-The one-year geriatric residency educational program is organized to provide a superior educational experience in geriatric care in a managed care setting.
-As a fellow, you will gain the competencies to manage the entire gamut of geriatric care and serve as a consultant to other medical providers.
-Fellows are provided with the knowledge and skills necessary to sit for the CAQ in Geriatrics.
-All of our previous geriatric fellows have passed the CAQ on the first attempt.
+Our one-year educational program provides a superior geriatric medicine experience within Kaiser Permanente’s unique not-for-profit, vertically aligned, managed care setting.
+As a fellow, you will gain the competencies to manage the entire range of geriatric conditions and serve as a consultant to other medical providers.
+Our program’s specific areas of focus include:

-The Kaiser Permanente Los Angeles curriculum is designed to help learners acquire and master clinical information through a variety of methods including: group didactic sessions, critical thinking and appraisal of literature, focused discussion rounds with the program director, leadership development with the chief of service, and scheduled lectures and presentations given by fellows to other learners (residents, medical students).
-In addition, there is also a strong focus on process / quality improvement through activities such as Quality Improvement rounds and QI projects.
-Learning is further supplemented by the programs support of fellows attending regional and national conferences.
+The Kaiser Permanente Los Angeles curriculum is designed to help learners acquire and master medical knowledge through a variety of methods including group didactic sessions, critical thinking and appraisal of literature, focused discussion rounds with the program director, and fellow-led lectures to other learners such as medical students and residents.
+In addition, there is a strong focus on scholarly inquiry through protected academic time, quality improvement workshops, and collaborating with faculty on department studies.
+Learning is further supplemented by the program’s support of fellows attending regional and national conferences.

 |Program Director Rounds||Weekly|